ethanblake4/dart_eval/README.md

 When writing bindings that access sensitive resources, you can check whether a permission is enabled using `runtime.checkPermission`, or assert using `runtime.assertPermission`.
-Out of the box, dart_eval includes the FilesystemPermission and NetworkPermission classes ('filesystem' and 'network' domains, respectively), but you can also create your own custom permissions by implementing the Permission interface.
+Out of the box, dart_eval includes the FilesystemPermission and NetworkPermission classes ('filesystem' and 'network' domains, respectively) as well as read/write only variations of FilesystemPermission, but you can also create your own custom permissions by implementing the Permission interface.